eaeesti/annetatargalt-old/README.md

-# annetatargalt
+# annetatargalt-old

-Donation platform for annetatargalt.ee

-It is based on [Strapi Starter Next Corporate Site](https://github.com/strapi/strapi-starter-next-corporate).
-Get deployment instructions from there for now.
+The old donation platform code for Anneta Targalt.
+The new one is available [here](https://github.com/eaeesti/annetatargalt).